Leveraging Large Language Models to Measure Gender Representation Bias in Gendered Language Corpora: Few-Shot Prompting Examples

-Through interactive experimenting with the LLMs, and following the common best practices, we concluded that it is beneficial to employ the few-shot prompting technique.
-We selected five sentences from the Europarl dataset (see Section~\ref{s:datasets}) and provided the ground truth analysis (created manually) to prime the LLM for the bias quantification task, see Table~\ref{tab:five-shot}.
+Through interactive experimenting with the LLMs, and following common best practices, we concluded that it is beneficial to employ the few-shot prompting technique.
+For Spanish, we selected five sentences from the Europarl dataset and provided the ground truth analysis (created manually by the author team) to prime the LLM for the bias quantification task, see Table~\ref{tab:five-shot}.
+The Valencian version of the few-shot prompting examples is a translation of the Spanish examples and can be found in our repository.